 A resume should show the energy power as well as excitement about the career field selected.
 It should also define applicants' personality traits, as when evaluating the individual traits, it should be kept in mind that these are key aspects that define them.

 The candidates' future in an organisation is well defined in the resume itself.
 If the applicant is confident, influential and loyal, he will make choices that are well-defined, firm and likely to be in the best welfare of the company.
-A professional executive summary stated in the resume describing candidates accomplishments and what he or she had to bring to to bring , while also saying what they hoped to gain can also make the road to success crystal clear.
+A professional executive summary stated in the resume describing candidates accomplishments and what he or she had to bring , while also saying what they hoped to gain can also make the road to success crystal clear.
 This shall assist us in making a decision as to whether or not the candidate is a suitable fit, as it can act as a superb marketing tool for the interviewee.

 Also, those people who have quantifiable achievements on their resumes' stated, are more likely to grab attention of the Human Resource Manager or the prospective employer.
 For example, showing the employer their market share for XYZ product or how the employee maintained market share while decreasing advertising costs.
 Use of numbers to show the prospective employer how much the prospective employee improved efficiency, increased profits, decreased expenses in their previous positions.